 - Absence of state and local income tax or unitary tax provisions on corporate profits.

 - Eligibility for deferral or exemptions on all sales/use taxes on buildings and equipment during construction period under the Rural County Sales/Use Tax Deferral Program.

 - Eligibility for Rural County Business & Occupation Tax Credits for New Employees.

 Creating, maintaining and providing access to outstanding infrastructure is one of the Port of Centralia’s top priorities.
-In addition to installing top-of-the-line roads and other amenities, the Port continues to improve the established systems, including a recently-completed project that widened a major intersection and added turn lanes for easy maneuverability.
+In addition to installing top-of-the-line roads and other amenities, the Port continues to improve the established systems to better serve its tenants’ needs and enhance public safety.

-- The location of Parks I & II fewer than 2 miles from Interstate 5.
+- Park I and Park II located fewer than 2 miles from Interstate 5.

-- Rail service through Union Pacific/Burlington Northern Santa Fe.
+- Union Pacific/Burlington Northern Santa Fe rail service.

 - 4” natural gas line service.